pingcap/docs-cn/transaction-isolation-levels.md

 ## Read Committed isolation level

-TiDB supports the Read Committed isolation level only in the [Pessimistic Transaction Mode](/pessimistic-transaction.md).
-In the optimistic transaction mode, setting the transaction isolation level to Read Committed does not take effect.
-Transactions will still use the Repeatable Read isolation level.
+Starting from TiDB [v4.0.0-beta](/releases/release-4.0.0-beta.md#tidb), TiDB supports the Read Committed isolation level.

-For historical reasons, the Read Committed isolation level of current mainstream databases is essentially the Consistent Read isolation level defined by Oracle.
+For historical reasons, the Read Committed isolation level of current mainstream databases is essentially the [Consistent Read isolation level defined by Oracle](https://docs.oracle.com/cd/B19306_01/server.102/b14220/consist.htm).
 In order to adapt to this situation, the Read Committed isolation level in TiDB pessimistic transactions is also a consistent read behavior in essence.

+> **Note:**
+>
+> The Read Committed isolation level only takes effect in the [pessimistic transaction mode](/pessimistic-transaction.md).
+In the [optimistic transaction mode](/optimistic-transaction.md), setting the transaction isolation level to `Read Committed` does not take effect and transactions still use the Repeatable Read isolation level.

 ## Difference between TiDB and MySQL Read Committed